gruns/blagoblag/content/drafts/shrinking-code-review.rst

 How do we solve this?
 Smart ass answer: smaller code reviews!
 Ok but *how*?

 Fundamentally there's only two ways to get smaller reviews: write less code or split your changes up across multiple reviews.
-I'm not going to focus much on writing less code, a great much about has been written about this topic.
+I'm not going to focus on writing less code, a great much about has been written about this topic.
 Instead I'm going to focus on how to split up your changes.